openfisca/openfisca-doc/contribute/README.md

 ## Why contribute to OpenFisca?

 OpenFisca is a project being developed under the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
 The source code is freely available and modifiable.

-Therefore, if you improve or update modelled tax-benefit systems (country packages, extensions, reforms, etc.) or the core engine, we ask you to share them back, for it allows the community to grow :)

-However, as long as the software you build with OpenFisca can't be considered an improvement or an evolution of OpenFisca, we won't consider it a form of derivative work.
-If the latter holds true, we won't ever ask you to share your software's source code, whether you're using the Python API, the Web API or both.
+Please refer to the [Publishing results based on OpenFisca](../publishing.md) page for a detailed explanation of the implications of this provision.

 We encourage users to send their comments and suggestions for improvement, and to report any inaccuracy or error they might have found.